JuliaWeb/MIMEs.jl/README.md

 Future goals of MIMEs.jl:
 - All things MIME!
 If you are writing a web application in Julia and you are missing MIME-related functionality, let us know!
 Issues and Pull Requests are welcome.
 - This package will be regularly updated to match the (monthly) updates to [jshttp/mime-db](https://github.com/jshttp/mime-db).
-Right now this is involves manually running the https://github.com/fonsp/MIMEs.jl/blob/main/update_artifacts.jl script, but we might automate this in the future.
+Right now this is involves manually running the update script, but we might automate this in the future.
 See #1
-- Currently, the precompilation of MIMEs.jl takes 800ms (happens in parallel), and the import takes 130ms.
-If these times are a problem for your application, let us know, and we can discuss options to improve!
-See #2